 What F stop should I use for family portraits?

 Ensuring that family group photos are sharp requires more than sharp focus.
 So you also need to consider what aperture to use.

 How aperture creates a blurry background

 With just one person in frame that’s easy, you can use a very wide aperture.
 Anything from F1.8 to F4 will do the job, depending on focal length and distance between photographer, subject and background.

 However, with every additional person you add to the shot you make the juggle a little more difficult, because:

 So deciding on what F stop to use for family photos isn’t just about setting the exposure, it’s about controlling the depth of field and juggling the need to blur the background, but keep the family group sharp.

 Depth of field settings for group photos

-Just bear in mind that if you set the aperture to F8 you must make sure that the family group is some distance from the background to ensure that it is blurred.
-The further they are from the background, the more blurred it will be.
+Just bear in mind that if you set the aperture to F8 you must ensure that the family group is some distance from the background to ensure that it’s blurred.
+The further they are from the background, the more blurred the background will be.

 A very important point on depth of field is that the area of “acceptable sharpness” is one third in front of where you focus and two thirds behind.
 Also, aperture is only part of the story.